akshatzalte/chemprop/notebooks/README.md

 ## Resonance SMILES Generation and Data Augmentation

-We provide a notebook for generating a representative set of resonance structures and their corresponding SMILES strings for radicals or closed-shell species, available [here](./resonance_generation_and_augmentation.ipynb).
+We provide a notebook (`resonance_generation_and_augmentation.ipynb`) for generating a representative set of resonance structures and their corresponding SMILES strings for radicals or closed-shell species.
 This includes an example of data augmentation for resonance, which can be integrated into your workflow when working with resonance-active chemical species.

 ## Training with RIGR